—Thursday, April 26, 2012—

 With my map finally loaded, I breathed a sigh of relief and saw that we really hadn’t wandered very far.
 The residential part of LIC was nearly within sight.
 We walked south down 5th Street, back towards the center of Hunter’s Point, and quickly eased my worries.
 Soon enough, we had turned onto 50th Avenue, walked past a police station and found ourselves right back in the civilization, near the 7 train entrance.
 We were steps away from Domaine Wine Bar, where I had cozied up with Ariana in a dark corner so many months earlier.
 Ah, memories.

 With bars and cafes around us, we waffled for a moment, considering what to do next.
-Since Lata was not 21, our options were actually quite limited.
-We could trying sneaking into a nearby bar, which would probably work, or we could sit and chat in a nearby diner, but neither of us was hungry.
+We could try a nearby bar, which would probably be fine, or we could sit and chat in a nearby diner, but neither of us was hungry.
 There was also what looked like a hookah lounge, but I wasn’t thrilled about that prospect either.
 Lata looked at me blankly, as though I was not giving her enough options.

 Considering my offer, Lata asked about bars in Astoria, because she had rarely hung out there.
 The bars I knew of were near my apartment, I told her, and she asked if I would be a familiar face at any of them.
-“Like would I be ashamed bringing a date in, or would I be able to get you drinks without being questioned?”
-I followed up.
-The latter, she clarified.
-For sure, if we went to Mosaic, there would be almost no chance that she or I would be carded, because I was in there a good amount.
+For sure, if we went to Mosaic, they’d know me and we would have a good time.
 “Then let’s go there,” she said, finally cementing our decision.

 When we got off the train at Astoria Boulevard, Lata asked if Nepture Diner was right there and I told her that it certainly was.
 I had just been there that past weekend for Breakfast Date.
 “And a Burger King?” she added.
 I confirmed that she was right and she told me that she knew right where we were.

-As we entered Mosaic, I scanned the room to see if either of the bartenders I knew well were working.
-There was no such luck, but I figured we would be okay.
-Lata used the bathroom while I took a seat at a table.
+As we entered Mosaic, Lata used the bathroom while I took a seat at a table.
 A moment later, one of the bartenders I knew walked in from outside.
-Perfect, I thought, This will be smooth sailing.
+Perfect, I thought, This will be great.

 When Lata returned, we ordered a couple drinks and she requested a straw for her beer.
-If anything was going to make her look underage, it was the fact that she didn’t know how to drink a beer.
-Actually, she informed me, it was better for one’s teeth to use a straw and she did so with almost any beverage.
-Such was the takeaway from working in a dental office.
-Still, I thought it was a bit weird, but not off-putting.
+I thought this was odd and had to ask her about it.
+She informed me that it was better for one’s teeth to use a straw and she did so with almost any beverage.
+Okay, so she was smart and responsible about her teeth, not weird.
+Good to know.

-We talked more and eventually, because I’d made mention of visiting my mom’s family in California, Lata asked if my parents were separated.
+We talked more and eventually–because I’d made mention of visiting my mom’s family in California–Lata asked if my parents were separated.
 I clarified that while they were not separated, my mom had passed, and told her that it was actually my mother’s birthday that day.
 So, happy birthday, Mom.
-I honored your birth by sneaking a 20 year old into a bar.
+I honored your birth by going on a date with someone from Craigslist.

 Lata was understandably sympathetic and asked me a couple follow up questions before I had a chance to ask about her parents.
 From how frankly she had asked me if mine were separated, I assumed hers were no longer together.
-She confirmed that they were in the process of a divorce and had been separated for a while, although the whole thing was made difficult because they continued living in the same building, only a couple floors apart.
+She confirmed that they were in the process of a divorce and had been separated for a while, although the whole thing was made difficult because they continued living in the same building.
 It sounded like a very tough situation and I let her know that I was very sorry to hear it.
-The family drama was why her mom had recently moved to Ridgewood.
 The picture of Lata’s family life was coming into focus more and more.

 She also told me about how her father had been with other women.
-She described how his patriarchal Indian background mixed toxically with her mother’s matrilineal culture.
+She described how his patriarchal background mixed toxically with her mother’s far more progressive views.
 It was bad and had never been great, so she was somewhat relieved to know that they were separating.
 I related how I often saw my parents make each other unhappy and that sometimes it seemed like time apart would do them good.

 We talked about marriage and whatnot for a while.
 Lata held out hope for “the one,” but I didn’t think such a thing existed.
 In my opinion, there were many “the ones.”
-She also thought that to love someone was largely a decision to do so and pointed to the arranged marriages of her cousins at examples.
-They had decided to love each other and years later, it had grown into something amazing.
-I was skeptical, but willing to believe that it could be as good as any other marriage.
+She also thought that to love someone was largely a decision to do so and pointed to successful arranged marriages as examples.
+People could decide to love each other and years later, have it grow into something amazing.
+I was skeptical but willing to believe that it could be as good as any other marriage.

-This all led us back to discussing Lata’s ex-boyfriend and I found that she was clearly still very upset about the break up.
-I told her more about my breakup with my first girlfriend and how things had worked out well after a period of difficultly.
+This all led us back to discussing Lata’s ex-boyfriend and I found that she was clearly still very upset about the breakup.
+I told her more about my breakup with my first girlfriend and how things had worked out well after a period of difficulty.
 She seemed to become a little more hopeful and thanked me for sharing.
 It helped her to hear that wounded relationships — romantic, familial or friendly — could be mended.

 Playing off of her earlier comment, I told Lata that she should choose better pictures for her Craigslist emails.
 She was better looking than they had led me to believe.
 She thanked me for the compliment and commented on how nice I was.